 Mackenzie is a fourth year undergraduate student majoring in Microbiology and Immunology at the University of British Columbia in Vancouver.
 As part of her co-op studies she has moved back to her home town of Calgary, and joined the Arrieta lab for 2 terms.
 Mackenzie has been involved in numerous projects in the lab, and is very interested in how the microbiome impacts immunological development, its contributions to the development of chronic diseases and how novel therapeutics can be used to manage such diseases.
 She has also been awarded the Alberta Innovates Summer Studentship award to fund her focus project exploring the impact of different microbiome populations on modulating the pathology of acute inflammation in the gastro intestinal tract.

 Emily is a Masters student in the Arrieta lab, holding a Bachelor of Science in Microbiology from the University of Guelph (2012-2017).
-She completed her undergraduate thesis under the supervision of Dr. Emma Allen-Vercoe, a prominent gut microbiome researcher, which utilized 'Roboguts' to explore microbial community assembly dynamics in naturally depleted ecosystems, such as those seen in inflammatory bowel disease.
-Emily's interest in the gut microbiome was stemmed by her passion for travel.
-Emily was always curious about the state of human hygiene and sanitation, and prevalence of gastrointestinal illnesses in the countries she visited abroad.
-With so many unanswered questions in the microbiome field, she became very interested in the role of the gut microbiome as a driver or key contributor to numerous physical and mental disease processes, and the potential of microbiome-based therapeutics to ameliorate or prevent these health outcomes.
-Her research interests include microbial ecology, microbial metabolism, community dynamics, host-microbe interactions, and microbiome-based therapeutics and the gut-brain axis.
+She completed her undergraduate thesis under the supervision of Dr. Emma Allen-Vercoe, a prominent gut microbiome researcher, which utilized 'Robogut' technology to explore gut microbial community assembly dynamics in naturally depleted ecosystems, such as in inflammatory bowel disease.
+Emily's interest in the gut microbiome initially stemmed from her passion for travel and experiences abroad, but further evolved as she became curious about the role of early childhood adversity in our lifelong health trajectories.
+In her Masters, Emily will examine the relationship between the early-life gut microbiome and the development of stress response networks in premature infants.
+Her research interests include microbial ecology, metabolomics, microbial community dynamics, host-microbe interactions, microbiome-based therapeutics and the gut-brain axis.
 Outside of the lab, Emily enjoys hiking, traveling, and the outdoors.

 Ali is an undergraduate student at the University of Calgary, in his second year of the Biological Sciences program.
 He will be contributing to the Arrieta Lab as a summer undergraduate research student, and will be conducting an individual research project.
 Ali is very interested in cellular biology, as well as the effects of the environment in the development of human health and the immune system.